 Often, you can also see the volume indicator displayed at the bottom of the cryptocurrency chart.
-Volume shows the amount of coins that have been traded for the set period.
-Volume is considered to be the most fundamental indicator of crypto price direction, and it is also helpful in trying to understand where the price will go next.
-For example, if the price of a coin increases with maximum volume, it means that many traders in the crypto market have started to make moves.
+Volume shows the amount of coins that have been traded for the set period, don’t mistake it for a market cap.
+Volume is considered to be the most basic indicator of crypto price direction in technical analysis, and it is also helpful in trying to understand where the price will go next.
+For example, if the price of a coin increases with maximum volume, it means that many traders have started to make moves.
 In this case, the price will probably keep on increasing.
 When the volume is low and the price decreases, then not many people are buying or selling cryptocurrency.

 Candlestick charts is another way of representing crypto price moves.
 It contains more information as it not only shows price change based on the close market price but its movements within a certain period of time: each candle shows what was the highest and lowest price, what was open and close price.
 That is why this type of charts gained popularity amongst crypto traders all over the world and is preferred over line charts.

 Let’s see how the candlestick crypto chart is built.
 Each candle consists of three parts: the upper tail, the lower tail, and the body.
 The upper tail indicates the highest price traded while the lower tail shows the lowest price.
 However, sometimes there are no upper or lower tails, because opening/closing price of cryptocurrency is almost the same as lowest or highest price.

 The body is usually colored green or red.
 The color depends on whether it was a “bullish market” or a “bearish market”, i.e. whether the closing price was higher than the opening price (green, bullish), or lower (red, bearish) at some specific period of time within the selected time frame.
 (For example, TradeSanta platform provides users with six time frame options from min.
 6 hours to max.
 1 week).